Slowworks/ShortKBeta1.13.24/README.md

 https://github.com/Slowworks/ShortKBeta1.13.24/assets/129894905/6ec8f019-d3b3-42b3-92af-244f3db8cb83

 Use the bottom at the top of the blaster to release the catch, if  a dart gets stuck (double, triple load) use this to remove

+# Mod Dreams

+**Chain**
+    Way early on in this project, I created a chain method, it could be belt-fed or used as a normal 6-cylinder, I hope to get that project going again

+**Above 6**
+    The T-pull was built to be modular if anyone can create a cylinder of more than six and simply swap the gears and cylinder out

+**Big Stock**
+    There is a two-piece grip that would allow the bottom half to be swapped adding a stock

+**Pump Blaster**
+    There is space for rails on the sides of the blaster that I believe a pump could be put on the front to replace the T-pull